United States national baseball team: WBSC Premier12

+The WBSC created the Premier12 tournament in 2014, following the dissolution of the Baseball World Cup.
+The tournament is held in every four years in November.
+The American roster includes professional ballplayers who are not on an MLB 40-man roster.
+The roster includes some MLB prospects, though the tournament conflicts with the Arizona Fall League and winter leagues.

+Baseball World Cup (1938–2011)

 In 1988, the Amateur World Series became the International Baseball Federation's (IBAF) World Cup.

-Since 1938, the U.S. has won 15 medals at the Baseball World Cup: four gold (1973, 1974, 2007, 2009), seven silver (1938, 1969, 1970, 1972, 1978, 1988, 2001), and four bronze (1939, 1940, 1982, 1984).
+Since 1938, the U.S. has won 15 medals at the Baseball World Cup: four gold (1973, 1974, 2007, 2009), eight silver (1938, 1940, 1969, 1970, 1972, 1978, 1988, 2001), and three bronze (1939, 1982, 1984).

 The U.S. was usually represented by college players in these tournaments, while Cuba used its best players.

 2007

 The U.S. was in group A of the 2007 IBAF World Cup, along with Republic of China, Japan, Mexico, Panama, Italy, Spain and South Africa.
 The U.S. went 6–1 to win their group, with their only loss coming on November 9, 2007 against Italy.
 It was the U.S.'s first loss to Italy in 21 years and the first time it ever lost to Italy with professional players, as the team consisted of minor league prospects.

-This one loss, however, would be their only.
+It was, however, their only loss.
 The U.S. went on to beat Korea, Netherlands, and Cuba to capture the gold.

 2009

-In Round 1 of the 2009 Baseball World Cup, the U.S. (2–1) finished second in Group E and advanced with first-place Venezuela (3–0).
+In Round 1 of the 2009 Baseball World Cup, the U.S. (2–1) finished second in Group E, advancing alongside first-place Venezuela (3–0).
 In Round 2, the U.S. was joined by the nine other first- and second-place teams from Round 1, four wild-card teams, and the two principal host teams (Italy and the Netherlands).
-The 16 teams were divided into Groups F and G. The U.S. (7–0) defeated each of the other seven teams in Group G. In Round 3, the first four teams in Group F were renamed Group 1 and the first four teams in Group G were renamed Group 2.
-The U.S. finished first in Group 2 with a record of 7–0; Cuba finished first in Group 1, with a 5–2 record.
-In the Final Round, Group 1 and 2's fourth-place teams competed for overall seventh place; the two third-place teams competed for overall fifth place; and the two second-place teams competed for the bronze medal.
+The 16 teams were divided into Groups F and G, where the U.S. (7–0) defeated each of the other seven teams in Group G. In Round 3, the top four teams from Group F were renamed Group 1, while the top four teams from Group G were renamed Group 2.
+The U.S. finished first in Group 2 with a perfect 7–0 record, while Cuba finished first in Group 1 with a 5–2 record.
+In the Final Round, Group 1 and Group 2's fourth-place teams competed for overall seventh place, the third-place teams played for fifth place, and the second-place teams faced off for the bronze medal.
 In the gold-medal game, the U.S. defeated Cuba, 10–5.

 Tournament awards were given to Justin Smoak (MVP) and Todd Redmond (best won/loss average (pitcher)).
 Smoak (first base) was also named to the tournament All-Star Team, along with Jon Weber (outfield) and Terry Tiffee (designated hitter).